SURFnet/nonweb-sso-ios/README.md

 Now you can easily integrate the [SURFnet](https://www.surf.nl) SSO process flow in your iOS application by using this library.

-If you want to see it in action, check out the demo app in this repository.
+If you want to see it in action, check out the sample app in this repository.

 HOW TO USE THE LIBRARY